Menu

 Requirement 1: Public Data Requests

-Suppose our server has an endpoint that returns public data, with the request path like this:
+Assume our server has an endpoint that returns public data with the following request path:

 Loading diagram...

-We first write a public endpoint in the Nexty code that doesn't require authentication:
+Let's first write a public, non-authenticated endpoint in the Nexty code:

 app/api/extension-demo/public-data/route.ts